 Warning: Do not take LSD if:

-personal or family history of psychotic disorders or other severe psychiatric disorder
+you have a personal or family history of psychotic disorders or other severe psychiatric disorder

 you are taking Lithium, Tricyclics, Ritonavir or Indinavir, as there may be dangerous interactions.